marcoantonioni/cp4ba-idp-ldap/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++
 <br>
 <i>
-This software and the configurations contained in the repository should be considered as examples for educational purposes.
+This software and the configurations contained in the repository MUST be considered as examples for educational purposes.
 <br>
 An LDAP deployed within the cluster is used, the OpenLDAP image is provided by the IBM registry 'cp.icr.io'.
 <br>